What is the CRLF combination?

 127.0.0.1 - 08:15 - /index.php?page=home&restrictedaction=edit

 restrictedaction, which will be parsed by the server as another parameter.
-Effectively this would be the same query as:
+Effectively, this would be the same query as:

 Imagine an application that sets a custom header, for example:

 name.
-If no URL encoding is in place and the value is directly reflected inside the header it might be possible for an attacker to insert the above mentioned combination of CRLFCRLF to tell the browser that the request body begins.
-That way he is able to insert data such as XSS payload, for example:
+If no URL-encoding is in place and the value is directly reflected inside the header, it might be possible for an attacker to insert the above mentioned combination of CRLFCRLF to tell the browser where the request body begins.
+That way, attackers may be able to insert data such as a XSS payload, for example:

 The above will display an alert window in the context of the attacked domain.